luweizhang/self-driving-car/CarND-Vehicle-Detection/writeup_template.md

-## Writeup Template
-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 **Vehicle Detection Project**

-The goals / steps of this project are the following:
+The goal of this project is create a data pipeline to detect vehicles on the road for a self driving car.

+The steps for creating this data pipeline are roughly as follows:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+1. Perform a histogram of oriented gradients (HOG) feature extraction process on a labeled training set of images.

-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+2. Use the output of the HOG to train a supervised classifier (SVM, logistic regression, neural network, etc.)

-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+3. Implement a sliding window technique with windows of various sizes using the trained classifier to search for vehicles in the images using the classifier.

-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+4. Create a heat map of recurring detections.
-* Estimate a bounding box for vehicles detected.
+Create a overlap threshold to reject false positives.
+Also estimate a bounding box based on pixels detected.

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png